Createdd/Writing/articles/IntroductionToRedux.md

 ---

 ## 1. Set up your environment 🔻
 Set up your desired environment.
 [React boilerplates ➡️](http://andrewhfarmer.com/starter-project/) are a great way to get going.
-Be sure to understand the according bundler at least a little bit.
+Be sure to understand the corresponding bundler at least a little bit.

 ## 2. Set up your components and Layout 🔻
 When creating your Components and how the fit together remind yourself to [think in React](https://facebook.github.io/react/docs/thinking-in-react.html).